Prerequisites

 Select deposit method

-The widget lets the user select a crypto network and view the deposit address.Create a payment session
+The widget lets the user select a crypto network and view the deposit address.Create a widget session

-Call the Create payment session endpoint to create a session for theselect-for-deposit flow.
+Call the Create widget session endpoint to create a session for theselect-for-deposit flow.

 Set up the widget